carltheperson/advanced-js-objects/chapters/chapter-3.md

 Object.defineProperty(obj, "c", { value: "C", enumerable: true })
 ```

-Spread operator
+<ins>Spread operator</ins>

 The Spread operator is a way to combine Objects by *spreading* an Object into another.
-However, the Spread operator will only copy over properties that are enumerable*.*
+However, the Spread operator will only copy over properties that are enumerable.

 ```jsx
 const newObj = { ...obj }
 console.log(Object.getOwnPropertyNames(newObj)) // [ "a", "c" ]
 ```

-Retrieving an array of property key
+<ins>Retrieving an array of property keys</ins>

 Normally, when you want to get an array of property keys for an Object you use `Object.keys`.
 This, like the spread operator, will only give you enumerable property keys.
 If you want to include non-enumerable property keys you can use `Object.getOwnPropertyNames`.

 ```jsx